Baked Stuffed Shells with Mascarpone and Spinach

 Sneak Preview: Mascarpone cheese transforms classic stuffed shells into something creamier and richer than the usual ricotta version.
-Combined with spinach, mushrooms, and mozzarella, these shells are baked to golden perfection—and they’re freezer-friendly, making them a perfect weeknight or make-ahead meal.
+Filled with spinach, mushrooms, and mozzarella, these shells bake up golden and satisfying in about 1 hour and 15 minutes, with freezer-friendly make-ahead flexibility.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-The only challenge?
-Finding the ingredients.
-Jumbo shells can be tricky to track down, but I usually find them at Kroger—or check online.
-Mascarpone cheese is another key player here; look in the deli section rather than with the usual shredded cheeses.
+The only real challenge is finding the ingredients.
+Jumbo shells can be tricky to track down, but I usually find them at Kroger—or order them online.
+Mascarpone cheese is another key player; look in the deli section rather than with the shredded cheeses.

 JUMBO SHELLS: Substitute manicotti.
 Different look, similar taste.